 FCK127 is a complete kit that cuts 120 film to the sizo of 127, and rolls it onto a 127 film spool.
 FCK127 is light-sealed, so you can (with some precautions) go through the entire process in light.
 As a result of cutting 120 to 127 format, you will also get a leftover film that is 16mm unperforated film.

-- the cutting module (which separates the film 120 into two strips, one of 127 and one of 110 *)
+- the cutting module (which slits the 120 film into two strips, one of 127 and one of 110 *)

-- additional knob (to rotate the 120 take-up spool while cutting)
+- the knob (to rotate the 120 take-up spool while cutting)

 - the winding module (which wraps the two parts in two separate spools, the 127 and one of 16mm)